aesha15/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple Tic Tac Toe game with GUI using Python 3
+A simple Tic Tac Toe game using Python 3